-Dean Cobb dies; COF temporarily ceases to exist.
+Dean Cobb dies; the College of Fisheries temporarily ceases to exist.

-International Fisheries Commission (now International Pacific Halibut Commission) is housed in UW Department of Fisheries.
+International Fisheries Commission (now International Pacific Halibut Commission) housed in UW Department of Fisheries.

 Lauren Donaldson begins trout mass selection program.

-UW Board of Regents approves School of Fisheries (SOF) under acting director WF Thompson.
+UW Board of Regents approves name change to the School of Fisheries in the College of Science, under Acting Director William F. Thompson.

-International Pacific Salmon Fisheries Commission is founded and housed in SOF.
+International Pacific Salmon Fisheries Commission founded and housed in the School.

-First SOF research vessel, the cabin cruiser Kokanee, is constructed.
+First research vessel, the cabin cruiser Kokanee, constructed.

 Only six enrollees because of WWII.

-Lauren Donaldson is asked by US Government to study effects of x-rays on Columbia River salmon; leads to creation of Applied Fisheries Laboratory (AFL).
+Lauren Donaldson asked by US Government to study effects of radiation on Columbia River salmon; leads to creation of Applied Fisheries Laboratory within the School.

-Bristol Bay, Alaska, canners ask to have research needs evaluated; precursor to Fisheries Research Institute (FRI).
+Canners in Bristol Bay, Alaska, ask to have research needs evaluated; precursor to Fisheries Research Institute.

-Milo Bell’s Hells Gate fishway is completed on Fraser River.
+Hells Gate fishway completed on Fraser River by Milo Bell.

-UW Board of Regents authorizes establishment of FRI directed by WF Thompson.
+Establishment of Fisheries Research Institute directed by William F. Thompson.
 Bristol Bay research begins.

 R/V Oncorhynchus, a Navy surplus personnel carrier, replaces Kokanee.

-Richard Van Cleve is appointed director of SOF.
+Richard Van Cleve appointed director of the School of Fisheries.

 Enrollment skyrockets to 150 students, mostly veterans.

-AFL personnel witness detonation of hydrogen bomb at Eniwetok, Marshall Islands, and conduct research, which continues into the 1970s.
+Applied Fisheries Laboratory personnel witness detonation of hydrogen bomb at Eniwetok, Marshall Islands.

 Twenty-three adult chinook return to Fisheries raceway.